MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Manage-Hyper-V-integration-services.md

 > [!NOTE:]
 > If those integration services daemons aren't available, they may not be supported on your system or they may not be installed.
 Find more disto specific information [here](https://technet.microsoft.com/library/dn531030.aspx).

-These next examples stop and start the KVP daemon, named `hv_kvp_daemon`.
+These examples stop and start the KVP daemon, named `hv_kvp_daemon`.

 1. Use the process ID \(PID\) to stop the daemon's process.
 To find the PID, look at the second column of the output, or use `pidof`.
 Hyper-V daemons run as root, so you'll need root permissions.